akihikodaki/dts/test_plans/large_vf_test_plan.rst

      --total-num-mbufs=N, N is mbuf number, usually allocate 512 mbuf for one queue, if use 3 VFs, N >= 512*256*3=393216.

-Test case: 3 Max VFs + 256 queues
+Test case: multi VFs + 256 queues
 =================================

 Subcase 1 : multi fdir for 256 queues of consistent queue group